awsdocs/amazon-kendra-developer-guide/doc_source/vpc-configuration.md

 1. From the description tab, make a note of the identifier in the **Group ID** field\.

-If Amazon Kendra must route the connection between two or more subnets, you can provide more than one subnet\.
+If Amazon Kendra must route the connection between two or more subnets, you can provide multiple subnets\.
 For example, if the subnet that contains your database server is out of IP addresses, Amazon Kendra can connect to a subnet with free IP addresses and route the connection to the first subnet\.
 If you list multiple subnets, the subnets must be able to communicate with each other\.
-Each subnet should be associated with a route table that provides outbound internet access using a network address translator \(NAT\) device\.
+Each subnet must be associated with a route table that provides outbound internet access using a network address translator \(NAT\) device\.

 You can also provide multiple security groups\.
-The combined effect of the security groups should allow Amazon Kendra to access the database server that you have specified in the connection configuration for the data source\.
+The combined effect of the security groups must allow Amazon Kendra to access the database server that you have specified in the connection configuration for the data source\.

 ## Connecting to a database in a VPC<a name="vpc-example"></a>

 The following example shows how to connect a database data source to a MySQL database running in a VPC\.
-The example assumes that you are starting with your default VPC and that you need to create a MySQL database\.
-If you already have a VPC, make sure that it is configured as shown\.
+The example assumes that you're starting with your default VPC and that you need to create a MySQL database\.
+If you already have a VPC, make sure that it's configured as shown\.
 If you have a MySQL database, you can use that instead of creating a new one\.

 **Topics**
 + [Step 1: Configure a VPC](#vpc-create-vpc)